-There is no evidence of historical industrial processes or the storage of hazardous materials that could have given rise to significant land contamination.
+There is no evidence if historical industrial processes or the storage of hazardous materials that could have given rise to significant land contamination within the scheme extents.

-Given that works are restricted to like-for-like replacement of the existing road surface within the carriageway boundary with no earthworks are required, there is no potential to impact upon geology and soils.
+Given that works are restricted to like-for-like replacement of the existing road surface within the carriageway boundary with no earthworks required, factor has no constraints that are likely to be impacted by the proposed works.
 Therefore, geology and soils has been scoped out of further environmental assessment.